-Jamie is just your typical 16-year-old teenage girl.
-She’s a junior in high school, secretary of Student Council and the newly formed Student Outreach Committee, an honor student, the high school girls’ lacrosse team manager, active in her Junior class activities, and a member of the travel club that plans to travel to London and Paris the Spring of 2019.
+Jamie is just your typical 17-year-old teenage girl.
+She’s a high school student, secretary of Student Council and the Student Outreach Committee, an honor student, the high school girls’ lacrosse team manager, active in her class activities, and a member of the travel club that plans to travel to London and Paris the Spring of 2019.
 After school and weekends, she works part time at JC Penney’s as a retail consultant.

 Jamie newest true passion is swimming.
 In 2017, Friends of Stowe Adaptive Sports provided her with a scholarship with Just Ducky Aquatics to learn how to swim again and regain her confidence in the pool.
 Jamie now swims four nights a week with her local swim club and competes in regular swim meets throughout Central and Northern Vermont during the winter.
 Jamie recently participated in a Paralympic adaptive swim clinic at UMass Amherst coached by Paralympic gold medalist swimmers!

 In her spare time, Jamie is a Vermont Make-A-Wish Ambassador and has given over 20 speeches about her wish to swim with the Sea Turtles in Hawaii in 2015.
 She has also volunteered at many Friends of Stowe Adaptive Sports events over the past few years as a way of giving back to an organization that has given her the ability to participate in sports again.
 Last summer, Jamie participated in her first 5km kid’s obstacle course at the Trapp Family Lodge.